 - Explore: The default, letting you search the current bank of Presets loaded into Pigments as we did in the previous section. - Store: Browses the Arturia Sound Store for compatible Preset banks, right within the Pigments software.
-A toggle displays the banks you already own.
-(Banks cannot be played from here.
-Use the My banks option in My Library [p.37] instead.)

 4.4.1.
-My Library
+My Sound Banks